railwayapp/docs/src/docs/reference/pricing.md

 <Collapse title="What's the difference between the Limited Trial and the Full Trial?">
 If you connect your GitHub account, and we are able to verify it against a set of parameters, you will be on the Full Trial where you can deploy both code and databases.

-If you do not connect a GitHub account, or we are not able to verify your account, you will be on the Limited Trial, where you can only deploy plugins.
+If you do not connect a GitHub account, or we are not able to verify your account, you will be on the Limited Trial, where you can only deploy databases.

 While you're on the Limited Trial, you can initiate verification at any time by visiting [railway.app/verify](https://railway.app/verify) in order to access the Full Trial experience.
 </Collapse>